Filing a Postconviction Appeal

 To figure out the deadline for filing and serving documents, apply these rules:

-- Do not count the day of the event that starts the time period (for example, the date the district court entered the judgment.
-Instead, start counting the next day.
+- Do not count the day of the event that starts the time period (the date of filing of the district court's order; the date of service of the respondent's brief), but start counting the next day.

 - Continue counting calendar days.
 Do not skip weekends or legal holidays.